Statistical Literacy and Critical ThinkingIn Exercises 1–4, use t... | Channels for Pearson+

 Number and Proportions

-c.
-For the hypothesis test, identify the value used for the population proportion and use the symbol that represents it.
+b.
+Identify the sample proportion and use the symbol that represents it.

 Verified step by step guidance